 \section{Introduction}

-Have we searched for all possible ways in which new physics can manifest itself in our existing data-sets?
+Have we searched for all possible ways in which new physics can manifest itself in our existing datasets?
 This is an important question to consider in beyond the SM searches.
-The effects of new physics may be present in existing data-sets, but we will be able to find them only if we use the right observables to interpret the data-sets.
+The effects of new physics may be present in existing datasets, but we will be able to find them only if we use the right observables to interpret the data-sets.
 The above-mentioned strategy may be a discovery probe of new physics.
-We show that using an existing IceCube data-set, we can set the strongest constraint on DM-electron scattering cross sections.
-This implies that by utilizing similar near-future data-sets, it is possible to discover non-gravitational interactions of DM.
+We show that by using an existing IceCube dataset, we can set the strongest constraint on dark matter (DM)-electron scattering cross sections.
+This implies that by utilizing similar near-future datasets, it is possible to discover nongravitational interactions of DM.